 Wondering when you should begin collecting Social Security?
-You'll have to take a long look at your health and your finances to make the right decision.
+You will have to take a long look at your health and your finances to make the right decision.

 It can be tempting to retire early and begin collecting Social Security benefits before you hit the age of 66.
-The thought goes like this: I've been paying money into Social Security my whole life.
+The thought goes like this: I have been paying money into Social Security my whole life.
 Why shouldn't I start collecting it as soon as possible?

 You can start collecting Social Security once you hit the age of 62.
-However, there's a financial penalty that comes with collecting at such an early age: You'll receive less money each month than you would have had you waited until you turned 66.
+However, there's a financial penalty that comes with collecting at such an early age: You will receive less money each month than you would have had you waited until you turned 66.

 The Social Security Administration website provides a Social Security benefits calculator that tells you how much your monthly benefits will fall if you begin collecting payments before full retirement age.

-For instance, main wage earners who retire at 62 will receive just 75 percent of their full benefits.
-Spouses of that wage earner will receive just 35 percent of their full benefits if they retire at age 62.
+For instance, primary wage earners who retire at 62 will receive just 75 percent of their full benefits.
+Spouses of that wage earner will receive only 35 percent of their total benefits if they retire at age 62.

-As an example, if you are scheduled to receive $1,000 a month in Social Security benefits at full retirement age, you'll receive just $750 a month if you start collecting at age 62 instead.
+As an example, if you are scheduled to receive $1,000 a month in Social Security benefits at full retirement age, you will receive just $750 a month if you start collecting at age 62 instead.

 Suddenly, that $250 a month seems like a bigger deal, right?